sprakash57/create-react-saga/README.md

 ## 🚀 Features
 - Lean and easy to understand webpack configurations for production and development environment.
-- Sass/Scss support.
-No more plain old CSS 😁.
+- In-built Scss support.
+No need to sweat anymore for modern CSS.
-- Unit test case examples included (More will be added soon).
+- Unit test included for starter kit code to get you started quickly.
-- NO create-react-app used.
-You can configure your app as per your need.
 - Functional components and hooks 😍.
+- `.babelrc` file provided in case you want to use latest ES6+ features.
-- Proper implementation of Redux-Saga without polluting actions.
+- Proper implementation of Redux-Saga for async calls without polluting redux actions.
 - Boilerplate code is based on a real-world project done for one of my clients.
 - Constant maintenance and package updates.
 - Optimized bundle size for production.